Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Hephaestus.md

 |       0        |      2       |   Instant   |   3 CT   |   -   |

 Your skin becomes molten iron.
-For the duration, you are immune to fire, and gain +1 to all block rolls.
-This boon can be cast as a [[Combat Mechanics#Reaction |reaction]].
+For the duration, you are immune to fire, and gain +1 armor rating This boon can be cast as a [[Combat Mechanics#Reaction |reaction]].

 ---------------